able-app/docs/ε elements/appbarcontrol/abc-right.md

-# App Bar Control - Actions
+# App Bar Control - Right

-Primitive: A grouping of actionable buttons, icons, and text that are feed from the App Bar Actions - Solo.
+Primitive: A grouping of primarily actionable buttons, icons, and text that are feed from the App Bar Actions - Solo.
 This container provides the horizontal layout of the actions for left and right aligned actionable activities.

 ### Location